Inguinal Hernia Treatment in Brownsville, TX

 Schedule an Appointment for Inguinal Hernia Treatment

 If your inguinal hernia symptoms have caused chronic discomfort and pain, a herniorrhaphy may be right for you.
 Dr. Carlos A. Barba is highly-trained at performing both open & laparoscopic hernia repair.
 He will take the time to diagnose your symptoms and discover the best treatment option for you.
-Please call our office at (956) 621-4981 to schedule an appointment to discuss your inguinal hernia treatment options with Dr. Barba.
+To schedule a consultation at our general surgery center in Harlingen & Brownsville, TX, please call (956) 621-4981 to schedule an appointment to discuss your inguinal hernia treatment options with Dr. Barba.